 Foxtails are those annoying, prickly seeds that get impossibly stuck to your socks and shoelaces in weedy areas.
-The seed’s shape is great for digging into the soil, but poses potentially dangerous consequences to dogs.
+The seed’s shape is great for digging into the soil but poses potentially dangerous consequences for dogs.
 Here’s what all dog lovers need to know about foxtails.

 The seed is on a one-way trip to the inside of your animal.
 It won’t dissolve on its own.

-Foxtail seeds have a sharp front tip that penetrates the skin, or enters though an orifice, while the hooked barb prevents it from working its way back out.
+Foxtail seeds have a sharp front tip that penetrates the skin or enters through an orifice, while the hooked barb prevents it from working its way back out.
 The seed is on a one-way trip to the inside of your animal.
 It won’t dissolve on its own.

 Removal is the only option.
 Because foxtails are not your ordinary stickers, it can be a tricky proposition for a dog owner without medical training.
 A trip to your vet is the best course of action.
 If left untreated a seed can cause infections, abscesses, or worse.
 A foxtail seed can migrate through a dog’s body to the lungs or other vital organs, resulting in severe complications—or even death.

-- Foxtails spread very quickly and thrive in a variety of environments, so start by looking in your own yard.
+They can also be found in your very own yard.
 Remove any you find.
 Pull them out or spray the plants with vinegar on a hot day.